 We’ve listed some of the well-known and lesser-known schemes that could make childcare more affordable.
 Are you getting everything you’re entitled to?

 The information below is intended to give you an overview so you know what support is available.
 We can’t guarantee that you’re eligible for certain schemes but we’ve provided links to help you find out.
+This schemes are also subject to change!

 You might also be able to claim Child Benefit and Child Tax Credit, which you could use to pay for childcare.

-Free childcare hours (England, Scotland and Wales)
+Government-funded childcare hours (England, Scotland and Wales)

 Not all nurseries and childminders offer this scheme so you will need to do some searching.
 When you find one that does, contact them directly.
 They’ll ask you some questions to make sure you’re eligible and may ask you for proof, for example of the benefits you’re receiving.